csc301-fall-2020/team-project-11-malecare-cancer-support/deliverable-1/planning.md

  * You must follow proper user story format (as taught in lecture) ```As a <user of the app>, I want to <do something in the app> in order to <accomplish some goal>```
  * If you have a partner, these must be reviewed and accepted by them
  * The user stories should be written in Github and each one must have clear acceptance criteria.

+ 1. (age: 25)Just get cancer, wants to find a mentor
+ 2. (age: 54)Cancer wanqi, wife left me, want to find someone to be with
+ 3. (age: 30)im a man and want to meet other men with cancer (gay)
+ 4. (age: 58)I want to mentor and guide some cancer patient as I'm having the same type of cancer
+ 5. (age: 22)want to find lover and mentor, boyfriend left me
+ 6. (age: 28)im from england and just moved/travelled to canada, i want to make some friends

 ----